arcus-azure/arcus/community/blog/2022-07 Automatic HTTP client correlation tracking in Arcus WebAPI v1.6/README.md

 app.UseHttpCorrelation();
 ```

 Now, what happens when the injected `HttpClient` is used with this additional HTTP message handler?
 Internally, two things happen: first, the available HTTP correlation in the application will be used to enrich the outgoing HTTP request with the necessary correlation headers.
-As shown in the diagram, the request will have two headers: `Request-Id` and `X-Transaction-Id`.
+As shown in the diagram, the request will have two headers: `Request-Id` and `X-Transaction-ID`.
 Second, the request will be tracked as an HTTP dependency and will be available as such if Application Insights is configured.

 The complexity of HTTP correlation is hard to explain and even harder to get right in your application.
 That is why we have chosen to use this approach as it hides all the infrastructure from your application code so that consumers only have to focus on the request's contents.